 E and I are really horrible at asking for help.
 This has become especially apparent in the last year when we’ve really, really needed help at times but didn’t want to bother our friends and family with our struggles.
-In doing this, though, the pain of feeing acutely alone and forgotten has been added on to the already tremendous burden of not having a job, and we’ve made the emotional aspect of this whole experience even more difficult for ourselves.
+In doing this, though, the pain of feeing acutely alone has been added on to the already tremendous burden of not having a job, and we’ve made the emotional aspect of this whole experience even more difficult for ourselves.

 So, in an effort to help others who struggle with trying to build a support system of their own, I’m offering advice to those around them.
 These are ways you can help the family going through a period of joblessness, especially long-term.